williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 3. **You only experience survival**: You only experience branches where you survive
 4. **Quantum randomness**: Death depends on quantum randomness (not guaranteed)

-Under these conditions, quantum immortality suggests you'll never experience quantum death—you'll always find yourself in a branch where you survive.
+Under these conditions, quantum immortality suggests you'll never experience quantum death you'll always find yourself in a branch where you survive.

 ## The Thought Experiment